-Shovakh Cave, is a cave located within the Amud drainage system, northern Israel.
-The cave was originally excavated and published by S. Binford, exposing a sequence of Middle Paleolithic anthropogenic deposits (ca. ~1.2), with rich faunal and lithic assemblages as well as hearths and a single Neandertal teeth.
-A renewed excavation at Shovakh Cave in 2016 initiated an interdisciplinary project aimed at studying the adaptations of Middle Paleolithic hominids, radiometrically date the Shovakh sequence and clarify the depositional history of the cave.
+Shovakh Cave is located within the Amud drainage system, northern Israel.
+The cave was originally excavated and published by S. Binford, exposing a sequence of Middle Paleolithic anthropogenic deposits (ca. ~1.2), with rich faunal and lithic assemblages as well as hearths and a single Neanderthal tooth.
+A renewed excavation at Shovakh Cave in 2016 initiated an interdisciplinary project aiming at clarifying the depositional history of the cave, radiometrically dating the Shovakh sequence, and studying the adaptations of Middle Paleolithic hominids.

 The likely Palaeolithic petroglyphs of Gondershausen in the Rhein-Hunsrück county differ in their representation principles significantly from those of the internationally famous examples of Late Magdalenian rock art from the middle Rhine sites of Gönnersdorf and Andernach.
 This project is dedicated to the comprehensive contextualization of these unique rock art representations.